selkovjr/gt-2-thermistor-experiment/README.md

 ## Closed-loop testing

 All observations seem to indicate that a substantial thermal resistance exists betwen the thermistor site and the more peripheral location of the thermocouple probe.
-Therefore, no calibration attempt involving superficial contact between the hot end and a probe, or even inserting the probe into existing holes, will ever work in a live printer set-up, which, by design, is subject to high temperature gradients.
-The only situations that will allow accurate calibration are those that minimize the gradient &mdash; either by reducing the distance between the thermistor and the probe or by insulating the hot end.
-Neither approach is practical without dismantling the hot end.
+Therefore, no calibration attempt involving superficial contact between the hotend and a probe, or even inserting the probe into existing holes, will ever work in a live printer set-up, which, by design, is subject to high temperature gradients.
+The only situations that will allow accurate calibration are those that minimize the gradient &mdash; either by reducing the distance between the thermistor and the probe or by insulating the hotend.
+Neither approach is practical without dismantling the hotend.
 The best way to do it is to take the thermistor out to calibrate it in a bath thermostat.
 At the high end of the range, it may need to be a molten metal bath.

 In this last experiment, letting the printer take control of the hotend temperature with the proband thermistor in the loop, I observed numeric differences between set-point temperatures and probe readings.
 The following graph shows these differences plotted for each conceivable set of Steinhart-Hart coeefficients.